10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 What is the best alternative to AWS RDS?

 The best alternative depends on why you are leaving RDS.
 For users in Asia or the Middle East, Nearbase runs managed Postgres in-region at a flat price.
-Amazon Aurora fits AWS-native teams, Google Cloud SQL and Azure suit teams on those clouds, DigitalOcean and Crunchy Bridge win on flat low pricing, and Neon and Supabase fit lean app teams.
+Amazon Aurora fits AWS-native teams, and Google Cloud SQL and Azure suit teams on those clouds.
+DigitalOcean and Crunchy Bridge win on flat low pricing, and Neon and Supabase fit lean app teams.

 Is there a free AWS RDS alternative?